 - Trusted setup: zk-SNARKs initially required a trusted setup phase, which has been a point of contention due to potential security risks.

-- Complexity: Implementation and understanding zk-SNARKs require advanced cryptographic expertise.
+- Complexity: Implementation and understanding of zk-SNARKs require advanced cryptographic expertise.

 Ring Signatures: Anonymity Through Group Signatures

 Ring signatures have become the main attribute of privacy cryptocurrencies, including Monero.
-This approach was invented in 2001 by scientists from MIT and is based on group signatures.
-Consequently, ring signature provides the anonymity of a transaction, enabling a sender to sign a transaction on behalf of a group.
+This approach, invented in 2001 by MIT scientists, is based on group signatures.
+Consequently, a ring signature provides the anonymity of a transaction, enabling a sender to sign a transaction on behalf of a group.
 In this way, it becomes impossible for outside observers to ascertain which particular member of the group initiated this given transaction.

 How Ring Signatures Work in Privacy Coins

-- Ring Generation: In a ring signature system, a certain number of public keys of previous transactions are chosen by the signer to form a “ring.”
+- Ring Generation: In a ring signature system, the signer chooses a certain number of public keys of previous transactions to form a “ring.”
 It will mask the key of the actual sender among the ring of possible keys.

-- Signature Generation: Eventually, a ring signature is generated in such a way that it keeps the identity of the real signer hidden but shows that one of the group members has signed the transaction.
+- Signature Generation: Eventually, a ring signature is generated that hides the identity of the actual signer but shows that one of the group members has signed the transaction.

-- Anonymity Guaranteed: It is impossible for observers to determine which public key was utilized in creating the signature, lending an extremely high degree of anonymity to transactions.
+- Anonymity Guaranteed: Observers can’t determine which public key was utilized in creating the signature, lending an extremely high degree of anonymity to transactions.

 Ring Confidential Transactions add additional transaction privacy within the Monero protocol, where ring signatures are implemented along with stealth addresses that anonymize the recipient.